AdobeDocs/advertising.en/help/dsp/audiences/sources/source-tealium.md

 ## Compare the number of universal IDs with the number of hashed email addresses {#compare-id-count}

 After you complete all steps, verify in your audience library (which is available when you create or edit an audience from [!UICONTROL Audiences] > [!UICONTROL All Audiences] or within placement settings) that the segment is populating within 24 hours.
-Compare the number of universal IDs with the number of original hashed email addresses.
+Compare the number of universal IDs with the number of original hashed email addresses.<!-- What about for ID5 segments?
+Those use a mix of signals. -->

-The translation rate of hashed email addresses to universal IDs should be greater than 90%.
+The translation rate of hashed email addresses<!-- What about for ID5 segments? --> to universal IDs should be greater than 90%.
 For example, if you send 100 hashed email addresses from your customer data platform, they should be translated to more than 90 universal IDs.
 A translation rate of 90% or less is an issue.

 For troubleshooting support, contact your Adobe Account Team or `adcloud-support@adobe.com`.